MasoniteFramework/docs/advanced/responses.md

     return HelloWorld()
 ```

 Masonite will check if the response is an instance of `Responsable` and run the `get_response` method.
-This is actually how Masonites view class works so you can see how powerful this can be.
+This will show "Hello world" to the browser.
+This is actually how Masonites view class and mail classes work so you can see how powerful this can be.